freestone-endurance/comms/manuals/hilo/raspberry.markdown

 - Track runners as they come in and out on OST first; using Runner Tracking Form as a backup.
 - Sync regularly in between runners.
-- Communicate with CommsHQ via Discord in the #sewatch-ascent-2022 channel.
+- Communicate with CommsHQ via Discord